Brighton & Hove Greyhound Stadium: 1981–1999

 George Curtis became a three times Greyhound Trainer of the Year winning the title in 1983, 1984 and 1986.
 Brighton greyhound Ballyregan Bob trained by Curtis became a household name after breaking the world record in 1986 by winning 32 consecutive races.
 One year later the stadium became the last course in Britain to remove their turf surface changing to all-sand.
 Gerard Kealey died in 1989 and Peter Shotton became general manager (he had returned to Brighton from Wembley).

 In 1991 Coral announced that their greyhound tracks would be sold to fund the purchase of 73 bingo halls from Granada Theatre Ltd, but, despite the deal being struck and subsequent birth of Gala Bingo, the tracks remained under the ownership of Coral.
 However, Coral did lose a court case around the same time to the Alliance & Leicester, forcing them to relinquish land where the Orchard Road enclosure stood.
 A new generation of trainers arrived at Hove in the 1990s.
 Brian Clemenson was three times champion trainer, and his assistant Alan (Claude) Gardiner replaced Bill Masters when he retired.
 Peter Miller replaced Jim Layton as racing manager in 1994.

 2000–present

 Brian Clemenson was three times champion trainer in 2003, 2004 and 2005.
 The track remains one of the premier venues in the country and attracts some of the best trainers in the country including recent acquisitions Seamus Cahill and Norah McEllistrim.
-In 2018 the stadium signed a deal with SIS to race every Tuesday, Wednesday and Friday afternoon, and every Thursday and Saturday evening.
+In 2018 the stadium signed a deal with SIS to race every Tuesday and Wednesday afternoon, Friday morning, and every Thursday and Saturday evening.

 In 2019 the track created new race distance of 500 metres; the track had previously raced over that distance in the 1970s.
 The 515 distance was retained for open races.

+In 2022, Entain signed a long term deal with the Arena Racing Company for media rights, starting in January 2024.
+The stadium now opens every Wednesday and Sunday afternoon, Friday morning, and Thursday and Saturday evening.